Nonequilibrium thermometry via an ensemble of initially correlated qubits: Results

 \subsection{The role of bath and thermometers' temperatures}

-We begin by analyzing how the QFI depends on the temperature of the bath, using states defined on two qubits.
-As shown in Fig.~\ref{fig:effect_of_beta}, the QFI exhibits an earlier and more marked peak during the transient when the bath temperature is higher.
-This behavior indicates enhanced sensitivity of the qubit thermometers when probing a hot bath compared to a cold one.
-Regardless of the thermometers' local temperature, the enhancement of the maximum value taken by the QFI (when it is greater than the corresponding asymptotic value) scales superlinearly with the temperature $T$ of the bath.
-Moreover, the time needed by the QFI for converging to the asymptotic value decreases as the bath temperature increases.
-This result is consistent with our predictions, since the thermalization is governed by the exponential of $\lambda t = -|\lambda| t$.
-The magnitude of $\lambda$ increases for smaller values of $\beta$ [cfr.~Eq.~\eqref{eq:lambda}], which leads to faster relaxation of each thermometer to the thermal equilibrium.
+In Sec.~\ref{sec:qfi_bound}, we have shown how the sensitivity limits provided by the SQL and the upper bound on the channel QFI depends on $\beta$.
+Both indicate an enhanced sensitivity when probing a hot bath (small $\beta$) as compared to a cold one (large $\beta$).
+This behavior, which has been observed in a variety of thermometric systems~\cite{shu_2020,mukherjee2019enhanced,correa_2017,zhang2024enhancinglowtemperaturequantumthermometry,Potts2019fundamentallimits,ullah_2023}---including the single-qubit thermometer~\cite{Fraz_o_2024}---is recovered in the analysis of the multiqubit correlated states introduced in Sec. \ref{sec:input_states}.
+As a representative example, Fig.~\ref{fig:effect_of_beta} illustrates the behavior of the QFI associated with a five-qubit thermometer prepared in a thermal-mixtured GHZ state.
+The QFI exhibits an earlier and more marked peak during the transient for small values of $\beta$, similarly to what is seen in Fig.~\ref{fig:bound_figure}.
+Moreover, the time required for the QFI to converge to its asymptotic value decreases as the bath temperature increases.
+This result is consistent with the fact that, according to Eq.~\eqref{eq:lambda}, the thermalization rate $\lambda$ increases for smaller values of $\beta$: an higher bath temperature entails a faster relaxation of each thermometer to thermal equilibrium.